debjanipaul/lswebhomework3/README.md

 ```

-My name is:
+My name is: Debpaul

-I like to:
+I like to: learn

-I'm learning:
+I'm learning: git

 ```